 It’s important to keep in mind that consistent oil changes according to the owner’s manual are crucial for the longevity of the engine, regardless of the vehicle’s age.
 Regular oil changes provide benefits such as lubrication, cooling, maintaining a proper oil level, improving gas mileage, and extending the vehicle’s lifespan.
 Neglecting oil changes can lead to engine damage, including overheating and internal parts failure.

-Oil change, engine oil Monitoring Systems in Newer Cars
+Oil change, Engine oil Monitoring Systems in Newer Cars

 Modern vehicles are equipped with advanced oil-life monitoring systems that take the guesswork out of oil changes.
 These systems analyze various driving conditions and engine performance data to determine the optimal time to change the oil, rather than relying solely on mileage or time.
 By considering factors like engine temperature, idling time, and driving patterns, the oil-life monitoring system can provide a more accurate assessment of when the oil needs to be replaced.